stephenslab/fastTopics/README.md

 fastTopics is an R package implementing fast optimization algorithms for fitting topic models and non-negative matrix factorizations to count data.
-The algorithms can accommodate large, sparse count data.
-The methods exploit the [close relationship][vignette-close-relationship] between topic modeling and Poisson non-negative matrix factorization.
+The methods exploit the
+[close relationship][vignette-close-relationship] between topic modeling and Poisson non-negative matrix factorization.

 If you find a bug, or you have a question or feedback on this software, please post an [issue][issues].